 - In the user's profile, enter user information (see About the user options below), set agent permission (see About agent privileges and ticket access), and then change the agent's default group, if needed (see Changing the default group for your account or a team member).

-On Enterprise plans, agent permissions are not set in the user profile, but are determined by the custom role you select for the agent (see Creating custom roles).
+On Enterprise plans, agent permissions are not set in the user profile, but are determined by the custom role you select for the agent (see Creating custom roles and assigning agents).

 - If you want to add additional contact information, click Add contact, select the type of contact, then enter the contact info in the field that appears.
 Repeat as needed.